 That’s why Brian has invested in technology that creates a much more game-like atmosphere in Ninja Sports Performance’s indoor cages and always gives feedback, even if the player is alone.

 Using Better Tools

-Ninja Sports Performance has a ProBatter pitching machine that uses a video screen to provide the realistic feel and variety of a real pitcher, and they’ve also invested in a HitTrax hitting simulator that displays stats such as ball velocity, hitting distance and hitting tendencies.
+Ninja Sports Performance has a ProBatter pitching machine that uses a video screen to provide the realistic feel and variety of a real pitcher.
+They’ve also invested in a HitTrax hitting simulator that displays stats such as ball velocity, hitting distance, and hitting tendencies.
 It also shows the entire hit path of the ball on a screen as it would have traveled on an actual field.
-Brian has even taken it a step further: Most facilities just invest in one of these high-tech machines per cage, but Brian has them available together for an even better sense of total gameplay.
+Brian has even taken it a step further: Most facilities just invest in one of these high-tech machines per cage.
+However, Brian has them available together for an even better sense of total gameplay.

 These state-of-the-art systems aren’t cheap.
 The upfront investment, along with the tendency to stick to tried-and-true coaching methods, keeps a lot of baseball academy owners away from these purchases.

 3 Reasons to Invest in Baseball Academy Technology: